dswd/zvault/docs/man/zvault-remove.1.md

 If a backup is referenced, this backup will be deleted.
 If a subtree is given, the backup is instead rewritten to not include that subtree anymore.

+If a folder of backups is referenced by `BACKUP` the flag `--force` must be set in order to remove all backups in that folder (also recursively).

 Note: When removing backup subtrees, the meta information of that backup is left unchanged and still contains the data (e.g. duration and size) of the original